aleshaleksey/fansys23/08-spell-list.md

 - All structures take 6d12 points of damage at the start of the caster's turn, unless they are warded, in which case the caster must succeed on a SAT roll vs the threshold of the ward.
 Any entity inside a structure that collapses must succeed a DEX save and a STR save.
 If it fails the DEX save it also takes the 6d12 damage.
 If it fails the STR save it is "immobilised".
 - 1d4 fissures open at points of the caster's choosing.
 The fissure's act as per the ["Rift"](#rift) spell, but end at the edge of the spell's area of effect.
 At the end of the spell the fissures have a 50% chance of closing, in which case any entities inside them must succeed a STR save or take 6d12 damage and be "immobilised" (half damage on successful save).

+Thereafter, the caster can use their main action to open or close a fissure anywhere within the area of effect of the spell.

 **Global**: The spell extends for a radius of 3600ft and lasts for an hour.
 The fissures open once per minute instead of once per round, and their location is random.

 ___